 During the Christmas holiday, I was sick from a stomach virus, eventually, my daughters became sick as well.
 I’m not sure what we ate that made us ill, but something caused us to experience symptoms longer than 24 hours, which caused our immune systems to weaken.

 While visiting family it’s so easy to allow your kids to put their bedtime routines aside and stay up for as long as they want, but during the holidays they need rest to help keep their bodies healthy.

 This year in the bitter cold, I allowed my daughter to stay up and welcome in the new year with me and my friends as we watched fireworks.
 In hindsight, she probably would have enjoyed watching fireworks the next day on TV just as much.

 3. Limit sweets.

-Holidays seems to flood people’s homes with sugary treats that are hard to resist.
-Sugar cookies, pies, ice-cream, candy etc. Unfortunately, sugar weakens immune systems.
+Holidays seem to flood people’s homes with sugary treats that are hard to resist.
+Sugar cookies, pies, ice-cream, candy, etc. Unfortunately, sugar weakens immune systems.